ABRSM: Publications

 ABRSM published its first books in 1918 and its publishing department was first set up in 1921 and was designed to provide suitable music for examinations, performance editions of popular works and new instructional compositions.
 One of the original editors was Sir Donald Tovey, who wrote informative notes on the music which are still highly regarded today.
 ABRSM (Publishing) Ltd. was established as a separate company in 1985.

+Audio logo

+In November 2025, ABRSM introduced an official audio logo as part of its visual and sonic brand identity.
+The five-note motif was derived from the winning entry in an international Audio Logo Competition, which invited members of the public to submit original musical ideas.
+The winning motif, composed by Dennis Cheng of the United States, was orchestrated by composer Christopher Hussey and recorded by the Prague Metropolitan Orchestra under the direction of Alastair King at Smečky Music Studios.
+The audio logo is used across ABRSM's digital platforms and audiovisual content.

 Digital resources

 Since 2009 ABRSM has produced several practice applications to support teachers and students: